Alpaca-Studio/UnitySysAPI/README.md

 For more information try checking out the [wiki](https://github.com/Alpaca-Studio/UnitySysAPI/wiki).
 There’s also a few other functions not covered in this readme.
 And for a more “hands-on” example, a look at the .cs and .js [examples](UnitySysAPI/Source/Assets/Sys_API/Examples).

 _The Sys API is looking for contributors.
-If you would like to contribute a useful method or a shortcut, please send a message to_ @Alpaca-Studio _so we can test and implement it into the api._
+If you would like to contribute a useful method or a shortcut, we made [this guide](https://github.com/Alpaca-Studio/UnitySysAPI/wiki/Contributing-to-the-Sys-API) to help you out.__